ptrsen/CEPGen/README.md

 # CEPGen

-This repository contains the code for the CEP rule generation, and expetiments as described in [PTM+18].
+This repository contains the code for the CEP rule generation, and experiments as described in [PTM+18].
 As an example, consider the general centralized CEP architecture:

 ![CEP Overview](/figures/HCEP.png)